tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-deployment.md

 # The Deployment

 In the majority of cases there will be a number of steps required before we're able to deploy an Operating System to a new piece of hardware.
-These steps are largely dependent on the type or format of the Operating System deployment media that the provider distributes or it could be that we need to do some level of preparation to the hardware before we're ready to deploy.
+Which steps are largely dependent on the type or format of the Operating System deployment media that the provider distributes or which installation method you want to use.

 ## Using an OS Image